NaoDevils/CodeRelease/README.md

 Please refer to the B-Human Code Release report, as the process is the same.
 Note that we've enabled connecting to the nao via ssh as root.
-If you do not wish to do this, remove lines 44 and 45 in `Install/Files/install`, but be careful, this will break the NTP synchronization while deploying, since root is required to set the time.
+If you do not wish to do this, remove lines 48 to 50 in `Install/Files/install`, but be careful, this will break the NTP synchronization while deploying, since root is required to set the time.
 Also, the ssh keys provided in this code release are the ones provided by the B-Human Code Release, for security reasons you might want to change these as well.

 ### Copying the compiled files

 You can either use the `Make/Common/copyfiles` (or the OS specific links to the script inside the `Make/<OS/IDE>` folders) script or `bush` (detailed usage see B-Human Code Release).
 Note, that we have change the way that the robots synchronize time with each other.
 Instead of transforming timestamps in network packages from other robots to local time, we synchronize the time with a NTP server when the robot is deployed.
-You need to change the IP Adress of the server inside the `Make/Common/copyfiles` script, line 53.
+You need to change the IP Adress of the server inside the `Make/Common/copyfiles` script, line 57.